• Thu. Nov 13th, 2025

 THE NEARBY BEACHES

 A day at the beach can easily be combined with sightseeing at the rock.
-Along with the immediate beach surrounding the rock, there are also several other beaches nearby that are known for their natural beauty and tranquil settings.
+Along with the immediate secluded beach surrounding the rock, there are also other nearby beaches that are also known for their natural beauty and tranquil settings.
 Some of the more secluded of these beaches, however, do not maintain any facilities that other, more mainstream beaches offer.

 Three following three established mainstream beaches near the rock offer the usual beach facilities that you would expect.